mdaus/nitro/README.md

-      --enable-zip          will build the zip (libz) library if not found on the system (default) --build-zip           force building zip (zlib) library from scratch --nobuild-zip         force building zip (zlib) library from scratch --build-uuid          force building libuuid from scratch
+      --enable-zip          will build the zip (libz) library if not found on the system (default) --build-zip           force building zip (zlib) library from scratch --nobuild-zip         force building zip (zlib) library from scratch --disable-uuid        will not build the uuid library --enable-uuid         will build the uuid library if not found on the system (default) --build-uuid          force building libuuid from scratch
       --nobuild-uuid        force building libuuid from scratch
       --with-uuid-home=UUID_HOME
                             Specify the UUID lib/headers home
-      --enable-linmath-driver=ENABLE_LINMATH_DRIVER
-                            choose the linear algebra driver to use (default is tnt) --with-linmath-home=WITH_LINMATH_HOME
-                            Specify the location of the linear algebra package

       configuration options:
         -b BLDDIR, --blddir=BLDDIR
                             build dir for the project (configuration)